What is CSA?

-We offer a plethora of organic varieties of vegetables and berries, 15 different types of culinary herbs, and flowers, which members can pick.
-Members may purchase eggs on a first come first served basis from our flock of egg laying hens.
+We offer a plethora of organic varieties of vegetables, culinary herbs, and flowers, which members can pick.
+Members may purchase eggs on a first come first served basis from our flock of 150 egg-laying hens.
 Members are encouraged to participate in seeding, planting, maintaining the field, and harvesting the crops in order to reap all the benefits of connecting to the farm, the land and to each other.

 Bayard Cutting Arboretum CSA farm is not a certified organic farm, however, we sign and follow the guidelines of the Northeast Farmer’s Association of New York (NOFA-NY) Farmer’s Pledge which describes guidelines that the farmer promises to follow to ensure that the food is responsibly grown, using organic and sustainable practices.
 The farmer promises to grow the healthiest food possible under conditions that help preserve the land on which it is grown.

 To find out more about NOFA-NY click HERE.

 An application must be completed before becoming a member.
 Members must pay for the cost of their farm share in full before the season begins and although working on the farm is not required, members are encouraged to volunteer time for the benefit of the farm!
 The number of members depends on many factors.
 The best way to become a member is to contact us directly so we can put you on our mailing lists.
 You will receive our newsletters and you will be invited to participate in any farm workshops and social events we are hosting.
 Due to the uncertainty of COVID-19 we are unaware as to whether we will be hosting any social events this year.
 If we are already full, you will be placed on our waiting list.
 As soon as an opening becomes available, you will be notified.
 The farm share price for 2021 is $800.00 for a full share and $400.00 for a half share.